Digital technologies support

 Digital technologies support guided tour

-Kia ora.
-I'm Cheryl Pym from the University of Otago.
-We're going to have a short, guided tour around Technology Online and identify the places to find some digital technologies resources to support your implementation.
+Kia ora, Let’s take a tour around Technology Online and identify the places to find some digital technologies resources to support your implementation.

-We're going to start on the home page and then click the “Technology in the New Zealand Curriculum”.
+We're going to start on the home page and then select the “Technology in the NZC”.
 When you come to this page you'll find at the very top “Digital technologies support”.
 On this page you'll find a collection of resources to support you and we're going to begin with “Digital technologies in the revised technology learning area”.

-Once there you'll come to this interactive diagram that starts with New Zealand Curriculum at the top, coming down to technology and then the three strands of technology sitting underneath that.
-So if we click technological practice this will take you to a descriptor and then components and you can click on each of those and find more information.
+Once there you'll come to this interactive diagram that starts with The New Zealand Curriculum at the top, coming down to technology and then the three strands of technology sitting underneath.
+If we select technological practice this will take you to a descriptor and the components.
+You can select these to find more information.

-Once again back to the support page and underneath those questions and answers you'll see it is “Digital technologies professional support”.
-This outlines the Ministry of Education free professional learning and development opportunities for schools.
-So depending on where you are on your journey and your needs, you'll find something there that will support you as you move forward.
+Once again back to the support page and underneath those questions and answers you'll see there is “Digital technologies professional learning”.
+This outlines the Ministry of Education’s free professional learning and development opportunities for schools.
+You'll find something here that will support you as you move forward.

 Getting towards the bottom of the page now we have the “Technology Online webinars”.
-There are a range of webinars some of which are focused on the implementation of digital technologies.
-And if we have a look at this one, this webinar is around getting started with your progress outcomes.
+There are a range of webinars, some of which are focused on digital technologies.

 Links to digital technologies support on Technology Online